Is PayPal Safe? Tips for Buying, Selling, and Sending Online

 What happens if somebody spends money from your PayPal account without your permission, or if you pay for an item that never arrives?

-Buyer Protection: PayPal’s Buyer Protection and Account Protection programs might reimburse you.
+Buyer Protection: PayPal’s Buyer Protection program might reimburse you.
 To take advantage, you need to report the transaction quickly, but Buyer Protection does not cover all transactions.
 Buyer Protection is similar to the benefits you get with a credit card: You can reverse the charges if the seller fails to deliver what was promised.

 Before you rely on Buyer Protection, read PayPal's policies to ensure that the service is available for any payment that you're concerned about.
 Some transactions are not eligible.